-Nan Denning was born in Castlebar during 1934, she was always a Singer!
+Nan Denning was born in Castlebar during 1934.
+Her father was Jack Denning, her mother Mary, she was granddaughter of Andrew Bathgate.
+She was always a Singer!
 The story of her singing career began as she walked age fourteen years old along Mc Hale Road while she sang in a world of her own!
 She was overheard by Tony O’Grady, Manulla he enquired if Nan would sing in his band that comprised of John Lally (Saxophone) Toddy Buckley and Gerald Ralph (Drums), with Tony himself on accordion.
 Nan was married to Mick Monaghan for over 57 years they lived at St. Bridget’s Crescent, Castlebar.
 They had one daughter plus one son.

 Nan’s first gig was at Eclipse Ballroom in Ballyhaunis with her opening number “Buttons and Bows.”
 She performed in a band called “Nan and the Jets” also with Brose Walsh Band.
 From there began a long talented career that brought Nan from dance halls to a Castlebar Pantomime stage.
 Nan stepped in at short notice when the lead Singer was ill to another band where she met Mick Monaghan, (Drummer).
 Nan Monaghan composed “My Home Town Castlebar” for the Castlebar International Song Contest during 1961.

 Nan was involved with many organizations in Castlebar town especially as a presenter on Castlebar Community Radio weekly, CRC – fm (Monday to Wednesday slots.)
 She was a committee member for the St. Patrick’s Day Parade, in fact on many occasions acted as an adjudicator.
 She was described as “The Queen of Castlebar without the Crown.”